David Rader: Coaching career

-Rader coached at the University of Alabama as an offensive assistant from 1983 t0 1985 and then again as the co-offensive coordinator and quarterbacks coach from 2004 to 2006 under head coach Mike Shula.
+Rader coached at the University of Alabama as an offensive assistant from 1983 to 1985 and then again as the co-offensive coordinator and quarterbacks coach from 2004 to 2006 under head coach Mike Shula.
 On February 1, 2010, Rader was hired as the co-offensive coordinator and quarterbacks coach for the Ole Miss Rebels football team after the departure of Kent Austin.
 Ole Miss did not retain Rader for the 2011 season.
 Between roles at these SEC schools he was also the head coach for his alma mater, Tulsa, starting in 1988 at age 31 – the youngest head coach in NCAA Division 1 at that time.
 Rader served as head coach until 1999, coaching the most games in TU history.
 In 2008, Rader received the Merve Johnson Integrity in Coaching Award.
 In 2011, his book Missing Page from the Playbook – Fundamentals Behind the Physical, Mental, and Emotional Elements of Commitment was published.

 Political career

 Rader was elected to the Oklahoma State Senate on November 8, 2016.
 He serves the 39th Senate District.
 Dave was first elected to the Oklahoma State Senate in November 2016 and re-elected in November 2020.
 He presently serves as chair to the Senate Republican Caucus, as well as vice chair to the Appropriations Committee and Select Committee on Redistricting.
 He sits on the Finance Committee, Public Safety Committee, and Energy Committee.
 In addition, Dave is a member of the Appropriations Subcommittee on Health and Human Services.
-On January 6, 2021, Rader was selected to serve as the Senate majority caucus chair.
+On January 6, 2021, Rader was selected to succeed Jason Smalley as Senate majority caucus chair, after having been caucus vice chair since January 3, 2019 (to which he was succeeded by Greg McCortney).

 In 2023 he co-authored House Bill 1792 with Mike Osburn that would lessen the penalties of dogfighting in the state of Oklahoma, which sparked pushback from animal rights advocates.
 Also in 2023, Lonnie Paxton authored Senate Bill 1006 which died in the Senate.
 It would have also lessened the penalties for cockfighting in the state, similar to House Bill 2530, authored by Justin Humphrey and Paxton, which also died in the same timeframe.